MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

     ![Selected points to delete](media/houdini-17-selected-points.PNG "Selected points to delete")

 3. Press the **Delete** key.
-When you do this, a new **blast** node appears connected to the bottom of the last node you were working with.
+When you do this, a new **blast1** node appears connected to the bottom of the last node you were working with.

     ![Blast node](media/houdini-18-blast-node.PNG "Blast node")

-4. Continue to remove points until you're satisfied with the results.
+4. Continue removing points until you're satisfied with the results.
 Each deletion adds a new **blast** node that you can view or remove at any time.

     ![Multiple blast nodes](media/houdini-19-multiple-blast-nodes.PNG "Multiple blast nodes")